gyfbianhuanyun/brain-data-with-age/README.md

 ```
 1.Process a random sample to get design.fsf
-2.Use our code to normalize the rest of the data in the project
+2.Use python to normalize the rest of the data in the project

 For example：
 project_namelist = file_name('/Documents')